initOS/dob/docs/debugger/vscode.md

 The configuration file to set up debugpy debugger for VS Code is defined in a `launch.json` file that's stored in a `.vscode` folder in your workspace.
 Make sure that port 5678 is open.
-Copy these configurations to `launch.json` file.
+Copy these configurations to `.vscode/tasks.json` file inside of the workspace:

 ```
 {